INVESTMENT ORIENTED QUESTIONS

 What is the currency in Panama?

-Across all of Panama the currency accepted and charged is U.S. Dollars.
+Across all of Panama, the currency accepted and charged in U.S. Dollars.
 Many places will refer to the dollar as a Balboa, but they are equal in value.

 What is the weather like in Panama?

-Panama has two major seasons.tThe summer season consists of bright sun, cool breezes and very little rain, from mid December through mid-April.
-Afterwards, the rainy season begins slowly, bringing three to four rain showers per week.
-As the months progress, so does the rain.
-When you enter September you can count on rain almost everyday for some period of time during the day.
+Panama has two major seasons the summer season consists of the bright sun, cool breezes and very little rain, from mid-December through mid-April.
+Afterward, the rainy season begins slowly, bringing three to four rain showers per week.
+As the month’s progress, so does the rain.
+When you enter September you can count on rain almost every day for some period of time during the day.